z6m/h2m-tool/README.md

 <h3 align="center">"I try to connect to a server but it says it's full/it puts me some other random server"</h3>
 People are joining and filling up servers a lot faster than the game itself seems to be able to visibly update the list.
 Combine that with the fact that the browser itself currently only displays 100 servers at a time and that's going to happen sometimes.

+<h3 align="center">"My server list is empty"</h3>
+Source from favorites instead of internet